MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 When receiving an ALTSVC record, clients MAY synthesize a new "ma" parameter from the DNS
 TTL, in order to interoperate with Alt-Svc processing subsystems.
+When receiving an RRSET containing multiple ALTSVC records, clients SHOULD apply a random shuffle to the records before using them, to enable randomized load-balancing.

 ## Interaction with other standards